 16 The survey contains the statement, "I want to bequeath as much of my inheritance as possible to my spouse," and the response scale ranges from 1 - "Particularly true for me" to 5 - "Doesn't hold true at all for me."
 In the 2012 wave, among those who are married and have at least one child in the family (i.e., the same sample selection requirement as in Table 3-1), 27.45% of Japanese parents chose option 1 or 2, while 29.70% chose option 4 or 5.
 On the contrary, 54.60% of Americans chose option 1 or 2 and 21.67% chose option 4 or 5.
-For those who are married and have at least one child in the family and do not intend to make a special effort to leave an inheritance to their children, 19.62% of Japanese parents agree or strongly agree and 25.48% disagree or strongly disagree.
-In contrast, 47.57% of Americans agree or strongly agree as possible is not the reason more Japanese parents do not intend to make a special effort to leave an inheritance to their children to make a special effort to leave an other spouse as possible is not the reason more Japanese parents do not intend to make a special effort to leave an inheritance to their children to make a special effort to leave an inheritance to their spouse as possible is not the reason more Japanese parents do not intend to make a special effort to leave an inheritance counterparts.
+For those who are married and have at least one child in the family and do not intend to make a special effort to leave an inheritance to their children, 19.62% of Japanese parents agree or strongly agree with the statement, while 35.59% disagree or strongly disagree.
+In contrast, 47.57% of Americans agree or strongly agree and 25.48% disagree or strongly disagree with the statement.
+Therefore, leaving as much of the inheritance to their spouse as possible is not the reason more Japanese parents do not intend to make a special effort to leave an inheritance to their children in comparison with their American counterparts.